dojo/docs/developer/design/loader.rst

 In order to understand how require works, we must understand...

-  * how a particular module identifier given in dependencies is resolved into some chunk of JavaScript code
+  * how a particular module identifier given in dependencies is resolved into some chunk of Javascript code

-  * how a particular chunk of JavaScript code is evaluated and returns a value to the loader which may then be passed to callback
+  * how a particular chunk of Javascript code is evaluated and returns a value to the loader which may then be passed to callback

 Let's answer the second question first.

-In the browser environment, JavaScript resources are usually loaded by attaching a script element to the document with its src attribute pointing to the resource.
-I say "usually" because the dojo loader allows JavaScript resources to be precached (typically arranged by the dojo build system); also, the dojo loader can operate in nonbrowser environments.
+In the browser environment, Javascript resources are usually loaded by attaching a script element to the document with its src attribute pointing to the resource.
+I say "usually" because the dojo loader allows Javascript resources to be precached (typically arranged by the dojo build system); also, the dojo loader can operate in nonbrowser environments.

 In general, the loader has no control about what a script actually does; in some environments, the loader doesn't even